pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 data and the information about the specified repository, such as commit history.
-The delete operation is irreversible and results in a complete cleanup of your Pachyderm cluster.
+The delete operation is irreversible and results in a complete cleanup of your MLDM cluster.
 If you run the delete command with the `--all` flag, all repositories will be deleted.